mitexleo/fediroma/docs/docs/installation/verifying_otp_releases.md

 # Verifying OTP release integrity

-All OTP releases are cryptographically signed, to allow you to verify the integrity if you choose to.
+All stable OTP releases are cryptographically signed, to allow you to verify the integrity if you choose to.

 Releases are signed with [Signify](https://man.openbsd.org/signify.1),